 The manufacturer-approved/recommended method is a guide to securing equipment for wind and seismic loads.
 Other methods might provide the same result, but the manufacturer method is the only one endorsed by the manufacturer for securing equipment where wind or earthquake damage can occur.
-Additional information is available on the manufacturer's website or from the wholesale distributor.
+Additional information is available on the manufacturer's website of from the wholesale distributor.

-4.3.3 Elevating Unit
+4.0 INSTALLATION 4.3.3 Elevating Unit